Services

 On the first appointment please bring:

-• All ointments and creams you use including those prescribed and those you may have bought yourself.
+• A list of medication - any prescribed drugs you are taking.• All ointments and creams you use including those prescribed and those you may have bought yourself.

 • Your own products - items you use at home which you think may be causing or worsening your skin condition such as toiletries, cosmetics, nail polish, perfumes and hair products.
 If you put any products directly on your skin then please bring both the product and the packaging, including the leaflet, where the ingredients are listed.
 For other items such as household cleansers, washing powder and fabric softeners, it is only necessary to bring the packaging showing the list of ingredients.
 If you have been asked to bring any particular product or substance, it is important to remember to bring them with you.